Coping with “taste” and smell loss

-Fifth Sense is dedicated to helping people who suffer from smell and taste disorders.
+The charities Fifth Sense and Abscent are dedicated to helping people who suffer from smell and taste disorders.
 They stay abreast of all the current research in this area and hold regular educational events throughout the country.

 3. Suggest alterations to food choices.

 Eating is a multi-sensory experience.
 If one sense has been reduced, it is important to dial up the other senses so the person still gets some level of stimulation from their food.
 Unfortunately, most people try to compensate for an altered sense of smell or taste by adding more salt or sugar to their food.
 This can lead to long term health problems such as high blood pressure or diabetes.
 Instead, more effort needs to be made to ensure food looks colourful and appetising.
 Meals should be planned to include foods of various temperatures – for example, hot, room temperature, cold or freezing food and drink can be alternated during the eating process.
 Recipes can be altered so that every mouthful includes multiple textures – smooth, crunchy, crisp, chewy — for more sensory stimulation (eg. chopped apple and raisins can be added to porridge).
 Additional ingredients can also be added to food to make the tongue “tingle” – such as mustard, vinegar, horseradish, hot chillis, or menthol.

 4. Encourage clients to eat mindfully.